-An innovative artist, queer classical pianist Darren Creech “shows his belief in a new potential for the classical concert stage” (CBC Music), and his playing has been heralded as “remarkably fresh and enticing” (Musical Toronto) and “full of ease, very convincing” (Yannick Nézet-Séguin).
-Engaging his audience through a unique blend of queer storytelling, fabulous fashion, and glittery hair, his solo show RESILIENCE garnered him the Best Artist Prize at Toronto’s Nuit Rose.
+An innovative artist, queer classical pianist Darren Creech “shows his belief in a new potential for the classical concert stage” (CBC Music), and his playing has been heralded as “remarkably fresh and enticing” (Ludwig van Toronto) and “full of ease, very convincing” (Yannick Nézet-Séguin).
+“Carving a niche as the only queer classical pianist to fiercely highlight his identity on stage” (National Sawdust Log), Darren was the Keynote Performer at McGill University’s Music Graduate Symposium and was awarded the Best Artist Prize at Toronto’s Nuit Rose.

-Having grown up in Senegal, West Africa, Darren draws on his cross-cultural background to inform his interdisciplinary and unconventional approach to the stage.
+Having grown up in Senegal, West Africa, Darren draws on his cross-cultural background to inform his unconventional approach to the stage.
 He holds a Master of Music in piano performance from Université de Montréal and an Honours Bachelor of Music from Wilfrid Laurier University.
 He currently lives in Toronto.